 Ali Cheaitou is an assistant professor of Industrial Engineering and Engineering Management, employed by University of Sharjah, UAE; currently he is the Coordinator of the Master's and PhD programs in Engineering Management.
 He obtained his M.Sc. and Ph.D. in Industrial Engineering from Ecole Centrale Paris, France.
 He specializes in operations and supply chain management and particularly in modeling and optimization.
 His main research interests are in production planning and inventory control, shipping and maritime transportation, with an interest in sustainability and green aspects.
 He worked previously as assistant professor at Marseilles Business School, France and as consultant of Supply Chain Management and ERP systems at L'Oréal, France and China.
 He also served as part time faculty member at the Business school of Algiers, Algeria (ESAA).

-Emad Mushtaha is an Assistant Professor of Architectural Engineering at University of Sharjah (UoS), United Arab Emirates.
+Emad Mushtaha is an Associate Professor of Architectural Engineering at University of Sharjah (UoS), United Arab Emirates.
 Prior to his graduate studies, he worked at Urban Planning Department in Gaza, Palestinian Territories for several years.
 During his work tenure, he gained a tremendous experience on space management and city planning.
 He received his MEng and DrEng in the field of Urban and Environmental Engineering from Hokkaido University, Japan in 2003 and 2006, respectively.
 During his master course, he focused on human thermal comfort and built environment.
 His doctorate course was in the field of Architectural Planning taken into consideration sustainability and environment.
 From 2006 to 2007, he worked as a JSPS-Post doctoral Research Fellow at Hokkaido University, where he worked on design aspects for people with different abilities, especially the elderly.
 From 2007 to 2012, Dr. Mushtaha worked as an Assistant professor in the Architectural Engineering Department at Ajman University of Sciences and Technology, UAE.
 His main interest at the department was to do research that deals with urban housing design and sustainable architecture.
 His current research focuses on housing, sustainability, architectural planning, and urban design.
 He has published, so far, about 25 research articles in different referred journals and conference proceedings.
 He is a member of Architectural Institute of Japan and Association of Palestinian Engineers.